Computational-social-science/CEMD/README.md

 Classification results of different LLMs and fine-tuning strategies.

 <br/><br/>
-While results may vary across different combinations, all configurations surpassed the previously established human baseline of 92.5%, demonstrating the effectiveness of our proposed approach.
+On the benchmark dataset COVMIS2, while results may vary across different combinations, all configurations surpassed the previously established human baseline of 92.5%, demonstrating the effectiveness of our proposed approach.

 <img src="2.
 Evaluation of Classification and Performance/assets/human_baseline.svg" style="zoom: 75%;" />

-Comparative analysis of LLM combinations and fine-tuning strategies with human baseline (the center).
+**Comparative analysis of LLM combinations and fine-tuning strategies with human baseline (the center).**

 ## Performance

-We also conduct experiments using the LIAR2 dataset and compare the performance of [FDHN](https://github.com/chengxuphd/FDHN) with that of CEMDo.
+We conduct experiments using the benchmark datasets and compare the performance of [FDHN](https://github.com/chengxuphd/FDHN) with that of CEMDo.
 It is evident that CEMDo outperforms FDHN on both COVMIS2 and LIAR2.

 <table>
   <tr>